mtirado1/digger/README.md

 ## Running

-To run Digger, you need to install python on your system and the Qt4 Library.
+To run Digger, you need to install python3 on your system and the Qt4 Library.

 On Ubuntu:

 `sudo apt-get install python-qt4`

-`python main.py`
+`python3 main.py`